xmos/lib_xua/doc/rst/sw_spdif_rx.rst

 S/PDIF Receive
 ==============

-XMOS devices can support S/PDIF receive up to 192kHz - see ``lib_spdif`` for full specifications.
+XMOS devices can support S/PDIF receive up to 192kHz - see `lib_spdif <https://www.xmos.com/file/lib_spdif>`__ for full specifications.

 The S/PDIF receiver module uses a clock-block and a buffered one-bit port.
 The clock-block is divided off a 100 MHz reference clock.
-The one bit port is buffered to 4-bits.
+The one bit port is buffered to 32 bits.
 The receiver code uses this clock to over sample the input data.

 The receiver outputs audio samples over a *streaming channel end* where data can be input using the